HMS Amphion (1798)

 HMS Amphion was a 32-gun fifth rate frigate, the lead ship of her class, built for the Royal Navy during the 1790s.
 She served during the Napoleonic Wars.
 Amphion was built by Betts, of Mistleythorn, and was launched on 19 March 1798.

 Career

 Amphions first mission was to Jamaica in 1798, but by 1799 she was off Southern Spain under Captain Bennett.
 That year she captured a Spanish letter of marque, Nuestra Senora del Corvodorvya (alias Asturiana), on 25 November 1799.
 Asturiana was armed with eighteen 8-pounders and two 12-pounder guns, and four 36-pounder howitzers.
 She and her crew of 180 men were sailing from Cadiz to La Vera Cruz with a valuable cargo.
 She had been part of a convoy of five vessels.
-Amphion shared with Alarm in the head-money that was finally paid in March 1829.Amphion remained in the Mediterranean until the Peace of Amiens.
+Amphion shared with Alarm in the head-money that was finally paid in March 1829.
+On 10 March, 1800 USS Constellation made contact with her, HMS Castor and HMS Queen at apx.
+(23°35′N 83°19′W).Amphion remained in the Mediterranean until the Peace of Amiens.
 In 1802 Amphion was employed in attacking British smugglers in the English Channel and later conveyed the ambassador to Portugal to Lisbon.

-In 1803 Amphion was paid off but later recommissioned and transported Horatio Nelson to the Mediterranean to take command.
+In 1803 Amphion was paid off but later recommissioned and transported Horatio Nelson to the Mediterranean to take command arriving on 15 June, 1803 at Malta.
 She remained in the Mediterranean under Captain Samuel Sutton, and was part of the fleet blockading Toulon.
 Amphion was one of the ships selected to hunt and capture the Spanish treasure fleet destroyed at the action of 5 October 1804.
 In October 1805 the captaincy was given to William Hoste at Lisbon, and he sailed to Gibraltar and subsequently Algiers before operating off Cádiz and Sicily.

 After the battle of Trafalgar on 21 October 1805, Amphion was at the blockade of Cadiz.
 On 25 November, Thunderer detained the Ragusan ship Nemesis, which was sailing from Isle de France to Leghorn, Italy, with a cargo of spice, indigo dye, and other goods.
 Amphion shared the prize money with ten other British warships.
 On 28 July 1806 the 3rd battalion of the Polish-Italian Legion, 500 strong, surrendered to Captain Hoste in the Amphion and the 78th Foot at Crotone.